optimobile/coai-dashboard/extension/README.md

 ## API Reference

-The extension uses the COAI Watchdog API:
+The extension uses the CSOAI Watchdog API:

 ```javascript
 // Submit a report